West Midlands · Punjabi community · record shops and vinyl retailers

 Read full SumUp Solo reviewCoventry (Foleshill and Stoney Stanton) Punjabi business context

-Coventry has a long-established Punjabi community concentrated north and east of the city centre.
-Around 16 percent of Coventry residents identified as Asian heritage in the 2021 Census.
+Coventry has a long-established Punjabi community concentrated north and east of the city centre, a significant share of the city's population.

 Densest trading hubs: Foleshill Road, Stoney Stanton Road, Walsgrave Road.
 Postcode range: CV1 and CV6.